marioy47/wordpress-plugin-starter/README.md

 ## Start developing

+> **Every time you add a new class in `includes/` you have to execute `composer dump-autoload`**

 ### In `wordpress-plugin-starter.php` do

-1. Update the initial comments the file so WordPress registers the plugin correctly.
+1. Update the comments in this file so WordPress registers the plugin correctly.
-2. Select a **Namespace** for you plugin and change it in the file
+2. Select a **Namespace** for you plugin and change it the file
 3. Change **the name** of the definition `WORDPRESS_PLUGIN_STARTER_VERSION` (You should use that definition when enqueuing  scripts and styles)
-4. Rename the file to something that reflects your plugin name.
+4. **Rename the file and the dir** to something that reflects your plugin name.
 Maybe the name of the plugin but _"hypenized"_

-### In `includes/autoload.php`

-1. Change the name of the Namespace **inside** the function `wp_plugin_starter_autoloader` to match the name selected in the previous step
-2. Change the name of the **function** `wp_plugin_starter_autoloader` so there are no name collisions.
-2. Change action of the **hook** `wp_plugin_starter_autoloader` so it matches the name of the function you used in the previous step.

 ### In `gulpfile.js`

+_Only if you are going to compile SCSS/JS files or use the `compress` or `zip` tasks_

 Change the values for the variables `pluginPackage`, `pluginSlug` and  `pluginTextdomain` at the top of the file so they matches the values of your project.

 ### Workflow

-1. Start creating classes inside `includes` following the WordPress coding standards with your plugin logic
+1. Create a class (or classes) in `includes` following the WordPress coding standards with your plugin logic
+2. Issue `compser dump-autoload` so the new classes get recognized
+3. Instantiate this class (or use the _singleton_ parterns) in the start file (by default `wordpres-plugin-starter.php`) **without** requiring the file since the autoloader will take care if the inclussion.
-2. Issue `composer phpcs` in the root of the project regularly to check for errors and code-smells
+3. Issue `composer phpcs` in the root of the project regularly to check for errors and code-smells

 ## Composer Commands